awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBLocal.DownloadingAndRunning.md

 1. After you download the archive, extract the contents and copy the extracted directory to a location of your choice\.

-1. To start DynamoDB on your computer, open a command prompt window, navigate to the directory where you extracted `DynamoDBLocal.jar`, and type the following command:
+1. To start DynamoDB on your computer, open a command prompt window, navigate to the directory where you extracted `DynamoDBLocal.jar`, and enter the following command\.

    ```
    java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb